MLBB M4 World Championship: Venue

 The M4 World Championship was announced to be held in the capital city of Jakarta, Indonesia.

 Previously, the group stages and playoffs will be held at XO Hall and Istora Senayan, but due to unforeseen circumstances and for the safety of fans, both venues were changed accordingly by the M4 organizers.

 Group stages for the tournament will now be held at the Bali United Studio, Jakarta Indonesia.
 In addition, the knockout stages will be hosted at the Tennis Indoor Senayan.
 The selling of tickets for the event started on October 19.

 Marketing

-During the build up to the M4 World Championships, the MLBB Official YouTube Channel, alongside MPL Region YouTube channels such as the Philippines and Indonesia, have released several promotional and publicity videos to promote the upcoming world championships.
+During the build-up to the M4 World Championships, the MLBB official YouTube channel, alongside MPL Region YouTube channels such as the Philippines and Indonesia, has released several promotional and publicity videos to promote the upcoming world championships.

 In the Philippines, the theme song "PINAS LANG MALAKAS", was released and was sung by KZ Tandingan, featuring Nik Makino.
 The song included the four prominent members of both qualifying teams of the Philippines, Danerie "Wise."
-Del Rosario and Johnmar "OhMyV33Nus" Villaluna of Blacklist International, and Karl Gabriel "KarlTzy" Nepomuceno and Tristan "YAWI" Cabrera of ECHO Philippines.
+Del Rosario and Jonmar "OhMyV33Nus" Villaluna of Blacklist International, and Karl Gabriel "KarlTzy" Nepomuceno and Tristan "YAWI" Cabrera of ECHO Philippines.
 The music video also featured Joshua "CH4KNU" Mangilog of Smart Omega and selected shoutcasters of MPL Philippines.